jakewdr/effectual/README.md

 This will install all development dependencies into a virtual environment allowing the following command to work

+## Keeping your projects up to date

+To make sure there are no disparities between your distribution and developer packages run the following command in a separate terminal to automatically add any packages to cache:

+    task onPackageUpdate

+To keep your project
 ## Running the project

 ### Without bundling